 From high blood pressure, to depression, to autoimmune conditions, women are suffering at higher rates from many illnesses and diseases.
-Furthermore, exclusion of women from clinical trials and a lack of organized capital has hampered our understanding of any sex-based variation in diseases that present across genders.
+Furthermore, exclusion of women from clinical trials and a lack of organized capital [1,2] have hampered our understanding of any sex-based variation in diseases that present across genders.
 This has resulted in a general underrepresentation and lack of focus on women’s health.
 Not understanding and studying these nuances impacts not only patients, but also employers and the healthcare system.

 - The First Look Awards supports early translational research performed by faculty and at a Massachusetts not-for-profit research institution and connects early stage researchers with a network of advisors and colleagues through the Connor’s Center for Women’s Health at Brigham and Women’s Hospital.